thecarp/dactyl-keyboard/doc/options-central.md

 * `starting-point`: The name of a vertex on the interface.
 This must be a `base` point, not a point on the far side of the adapter.
 * `radial-offset`: A distance in mm from the starting point, along the interface.
-* `lateral-offset`: A distance in mm from the starting point, along the axis of the central housing, which is the x axis.
+* `axial-offset`: A distance in mm from the starting point, along the axis of the central housing, which is the x axis.

 Both of the two offsets are numbers: Simple scalars.
 Each of them can be either positive or negative, but not zero.
 Zero is not allowed because these numbers have side effects: